Frequently Asked Questions

 Sleep Tracking Not Working Since iOS14 Update

 If you have updated to iOS 14 / WatchOS 7, there is a known Apple Health bug with the update affecting a number of people.
-It is caused by a corrupt Health database and will appear as though the Watch was not worn for extended periods even though it was.
-This can be fixed just by updating to iOS 14.2.
+It is caused by a corrupt Health database and will appear as though the Watch was not worn for extended periods even though it was. * Apple released a fix for this.
+This can be fixed just by updating to iOS 14.2 or above.